Build your own site with Observable

 After adding this file to your Github repository, any push to the main

-branch will trigger a deployment following the steps above, the status of which can be viewed under the Actions tab of the repository.
+branch will trigger a deployment following the steps above, the status of which can be viewed under the tab of the repository.